tardis-sn/tardis/docs/index.rst

 and astrophysicists.

-If you use this code for any publications or presentations please follow our citation guidelines in :ref:`tardiscredits`
+If you use this code for any publications or presentations please follow our citation guidelines in :ref:`tardiscredits`.

 User modifications and additions that lead to publications **need to be handed back to the community** by incorporating them into TARDIS.
-Please contact the TARDIS team via the `github page
+Please contact the TARDIS team via the `GitHub page
 <https://github.com/tardis-sn/tardis>`_ if you have questions or need
 assistance.